 - 1. Tell the mechanism of action of the drug - 2.
 Explain the mechanism of drug side effects - 3.
 Explain the mechanism of drug interaction - 4.
 Explain the pharmacologic basis of switching one drug to another - 5.
 Compare mechanism of action of two drugs with similar effect - 6.
-Propose agonist/antagonist of hormone

-7. Explain the mechanism of action of hormone, and how drugs can affect it 8.
-Describe the drug - partial agonist, agonist, inverse agonist

-- 9. List the additional medication, that can help in this condition - 10.
-Explain how the side effects are linked with drug mechanism of action - 11.
-Call the name of the medicine
+Propose agonist/antagonist of hormone - 7.
+Explain the mechanism of action of hormone, and how drugs can affect it 8.
+Describe the drug partial agonist, agonist, inverse agonist - 9.
+List the additional medication, that can help in this condition - 10.
+Explain how the side effects are linked with drug mechanism of action

-Part 2.
+Part 2

 Write a Prescription for the following drugs:

-- 1. Enalapril
+1. Enalapril

-- 2. Amoxicillin/clavulanate

-- 3. Epinephrine
+- 2. Amoxicillin/clavulanate - 3.
+Epinephrine